Generating quantum entanglement from sunlight: Abstract

 \section{Abstract}

-\bfseries \boldmath Energy consumption is becoming a serious bottleneck for integrating quantum technologies within the existing global information infrastructure.
-In photonic architectures, considerable energy overheads stem from using lasers, whose high coherence was long considered indispensable for quantum state preparation.
-Here, we demonstrate that natural, incoherent sunlight can successfully produce quantum-entangled states via spontaneous parametric down-conversion.
-We detect polarization-entangled photon pairs with a concurrence of $0.905\pm0.053$ and a Bell state fidelity of $0.939\pm0.027$.
-Importantly, the system violates Bell’s inequality with $S = 2.5408 \pm 0.2171$, exceeding the classical threshold of 2, while maintaining generation rates comparable to laser-based setups.
-These findings pave the way for sustainable quantum applications in resource-limited environments like interplanetary missions.
+Energy consumption is on track to become a serious bottleneck in integrating quantum technologies with existing information and communication infrastructure.
+In photonic quantum technologies, a considerable portion of the energy overhead stems from the use of lasers, whose high coherence has long been considered indispensable for preparing quantum states of light.
+Here, we demonstrate that despite their low optical coherence, natural sources of light, such as sunlight, can produce quantum-entangled photon states by means of nonlinear optical effects.
+From spontaneous parametric down-conversion pumped by sunlight, we detect polarization-entangled photon pairs with a concurrence of $C =0.905\pm0.053$, a purity of $P =0.919\pm0.045$, and a fidelity to a Bell state of $F = 0.939\pm0.027$.
+The resulting two-photon state violates Bell's inequality with $S = 2.5408 \pm 0.2171$, which exceeds the threshold value of 2 to confirm quantum behavior.
+More importantly, we observe a photon pair generation rate of $\sim 1600~\mathrm{s}^{-1}~(\mathrm{mW~of~pump~power})^{-1}$, which is comparable to that of the laser-pumped SPDC when normalized for the spectral bandwidth of the pump.
+Our work paves the way for developing sustainable and accessible photonic quantum technologies, especially for implementation in resource-constrained areas such as the Arctic region and satellites in space for interplanetary missions.